-The Wonderland of Nature and a few other books have been suggested to complement your science lessons.
+Additional books have been suggested to complement your science lessons.
 These books are not essential but they will enhance and improve your child’s understanding of these topics.

 Australian Curriculum checklists for Chemistry and Physics have been provided at the beginning of the first two chapters.
 These can be used for your homeschool records to indicate you have covered the appropriate content.

 You will cover the first three years of the Australian Curriculum’s chemistry and physics syllabus with this one resource.You can teach this resource over three terms.

 If desired, you can teach this resource over three years, however this is not necessary.
 The Australian Curriculum graded content and outcomes are suggested timelines but the learning is grouped into one early learning framework—Foundation to Year 2 (or Stage One in NSW).